 - Written assignment must be word processed and in a folder. - The purpose of the written assignment is to help students apply their ability to reason and reflect.
 Students may request assistance with the written assignment as they need it and as faculty are able to assist.
 There is no penalty for this assistance. - Marks will be assigned according to following criteria: content of the paper, structure or organization of the paper, and mechanics of the writing.
-See below for description of assignment and specific details. - The paper is no longer than 8 pages (not including the completed questionnaires) - Twenty-four hour extensions can be negotiated with the instructor, prior to the due date, without a penalty.
+See below for description of assignment and specific details. - The paper is no longer than 8 pages of text. - Twenty-four hour extensions can be negotiated with the instructor, prior to the due date, without a penalty.
 If the assignment is late the mark will drop by 5%/day.
-This assignment is due at 1630 on the due date.
+This assignment is due at 1230 on the due date. - You will need a consent for the questionnaire.
+The following is a sample consent for you to use when distributing the questionnaire: